frank-zago/ch341-i2c-spi-gpio/README.rst

   https://eevblog.com/forum/repair/ch341a-serial-memory-programmer-power-supply-fix/

-The ch341-buses driver has been tested with a CH341A, CH341B and CH341T.
+These drivers have been tested with a CH341A, CH341B and CH341T.

 Some sample code for the CH341 is available at the manufacturer website::